 Atomic Bomb Dome Site

-The atomic bomb dome in Hiroshima was once known as the monument of peace and prosperity but the explosions in Nagasaki and Hiroshima changed it into a symbol of terror.
-The only reason to save the atomic bomb dome is that the world should always remember the terror and fear of the atomic bomb attacks in Hiroshima and Nagasaki.
+The Atomic Bomb Dome in Hiroshima was once known as the monument of peace and prosperity.
+However, the Nagasaki and Hiroshima explosions changed it into a symbol of terror.

 Final Thoughts on Atomic Bomb Facts